aws-samples/amazon-cloudfront-tagbased-invalidations/README.md

-## Tag based Invalidations - Amazon CloudFront
+## Tag based Invalidations in Amazon CloudFront

-This is a reference implementation on how you could implement 'Tag-based' invalidations in CloudFront.
+This is a reference implementation on how you could implement tag-based invalidations in CloudFront.

 ## Architecture

-# Tag Ingest Workflow
+### Tag Ingest Workflow

 ![Tag Ingest Workflow](/images/tag-ingest-workflow.jpeg)

-# Tag Purge Workflow
+### Tag Purge Workflow

 ![Tag Purge Workflow](/images/tag-purge-workflow.jpeg)